Arteta’s Smith Rowe gamble backfires but Pepe hands Arsenal crucial Europa League lifeline | Goal.com

 By that time, Arsenal were already 2-0 behind and staring defeat in the face with Dani Ceballos having been sent off for picking up two yellow cards.

-But Martinelli’s introduction gave Arsenal more of a focal point at the spearhead of their attack and the visitors did at least manage to salvage something from the tie and give themselves something to play for in next week’s second leg at the Emirates Stadium.
+But Martinelli’s introduction gave Arsenal more of a focal point at the spearhead of their attack and the visitors did at least manage to salvage a goal from the tie and give themselves something to play for in next week’s second leg at the Emirates Stadium.

 That lifeline came from the penalty spot, with Nicolas Pepe scoring his sixth Europa League goal of the season after Bukayo Saka had been tripped in the box.